TYPE DESIGN INFORMATION PAGE last updated on Mon Sep 1 23:44:16 EDT 2014

 Elif Karabulut (Eskisehir, Turkey) created a teardrop and ball terminal-laden set of didone caps and called it Ivy Bodoni (2013).

 Turkish graphic and type designer, and calligrapher of both Latin and Arabic.
-He lived from 1913-1987.
+He lived from 1913 until 1987.
 His calligraphy has led to some fine alphabets, including a blackletter and a flared Basque alphabet.
 Picture.

 Turkish designer of the old Turkic script typefaces Kylych (2014) and Orkun.
 Both are free.
 His user name is Bitigchi.
 Fontspace link.